Aditi Sen De

 Aditi Sen De (born 1 October 1974 in Kolkata, India) is an Indian scientist, a professor in quantum information and computation group at the Harish-Chandra Research Institute, Prayagraj.
 She is known for her research on quantum information and computation, quantum communication including quantum cryptography, quantum optics and many-body physics.
-The Council of Scientific and Industrial Research, the apex agency of the Government of India for scientific research, awarded her the Shanti Swarup Bhatnagar Prize for Science and Technology for her contributions to physical sciences in 2018.
+The Council of Scientific and Industrial Research awarded her the Shanti Swarup Bhatnagar Prize for Science and Technology for her contributions to physical sciences in 2018.
 She is the first female physicist to be given this honour.
 In 2022, she was elected as a member of Indian Academy of Sciences and Indian National Science Academy.

 Life and career

-Aditi Sen De was born in Kolkata, India to Lakshmi Dey, a schoolteacher and Ajit Kumar Dey, a state-government employee.
+Aditi Sen De was born in Kolkata, India to Lakshmi Dey and Ajit Kumar Dey.
 She did her schooling at Sarada Ashrama Balika Bidyalaya, Kolkata, and completed her higher secondary from Sakhawat Memorial Govt.
 Girls High School, Kolkata in 1992.
-With a strong passion and high proficiency for mathematics, she joined Bethune College, University of Calcutta to obtain a Bachelor of Science with honours in Mathematics.
-Subsequently, she joined the prominent Applied Mathematics department of the Rajabazar Science College, University of Calcutta, where she pursued her interests in quantum and statistical physics.
+She joined Bethune College, University of Calcutta to obtain a Bachelor of Science with honours in Mathematics.
+Subsequently, she joined the Applied Mathematics department of the Rajabazar Science College, University of Calcutta.
 She received her master's degree in 1997, and after a short period of research work in India, moved to Gdańsk, Poland to work with Marek Żukowski at the University of Gdańsk, where she received her PhD in January 2004.

 Following her doctoral studies she moved to Hannover, Germany as a Humboldt Research Fellow to work with Maciej Lewenstein at the Leibniz University.
-Thereafter, she joined ICFO - The Institute of Photonic Sciences at Barcelona, Spain to continue her research on quantum information theory, condensed matter and statistical physics.
-She won the prestigious Ramón y Cajal research fellowship during her time in Spain.
-Upon returning to India in 2008, she briefly joined the School of Physical Sciences at Jawaharlal Nehru University as an Assistant Professor in Physics, before moving to Harish-Chandra Research Institute, Allahabad in 2009, where she is currently a Professor in Physics.
-Aditi Sen De has published more than 100 research articles in eminent peer-reviewed journals, and has also collaborated with several world-renowned physicists.
+Thereafter, she joined ICFO - The Institute of Photonic Sciences at Barcelona, Spain.
+She won the Ramón y Cajal research fellowship during her time in Spain.

+Upon returning to India in 2008, she joined the School of Physical Sciences at Jawaharlal Nehru University as an Assistant Professor in Physics, before moving to Harish-Chandra Research Institute, Allahabad in 2009, where she is currently a Professor in Physics.
+She has published more than 100 research articles in peer-reviewed journals.

 She is married to fellow physicist Ujjwal Sen, who is also a Professor of Physics at Harish-Chandra Research Institute in Allahabad, India.
 They have a daughter, Anusyuta Sen.